 - □ Tenancy Agreement.
 Make sure you have a written tenancy agreement and read it carefully to understand your rights and responsibilities before you sign it.
-The landlord or agent usually provides one, but you can ask the landlord or agent to consider using a different version instead.
+The landlord or agent usually provides one, but you can request to use a different version.
 The government has published a model tenancy agreement which can be downloaded for free.
-If you have any concerns about the agreement, seek advice before you sign.
-If you are unhappy with the tenancy agreement, the Tenant Fees Act allows tenants to walk away from unfair terms without forfeiting the holding deposit. - □ Inventory.
+If you have any concerns about the agreement, seek advice before you sign. - □ Inventory.
 Agree an inventory (or check-in report) with your landlord before you move in and, as an extra safeguard, make sure that you take photos.
 This will make things easier if there is a dispute about the deposit at the end of the tenancy.
 If you are happy with the inventory, sign it and keep a copy.
-From 1 June 2019, landlords/letting agents cannot charge certain fees see the government's guidance for more information.
+From 1 June 2019, landlords/letting agents cannot charge certain fees - see the Government's guidance for more information.

-- ☐ Meter readings.
+- Meter Readings.
 Remember to take meter readings when you move in.
-Take a photo showing the meter reading and the date and time, if possible.
-This will help make sure you don't pay for the previous tenant's bills. - ☐ Contact details.
+This will help make sure you don't pay for the previous tenant's bills. - □ Contact details.
 Make sure that you have the correct contact details for the landlord or agent, including a telephone number you can use in case of an emergency.
-You are legally entitled to know the name and address of your landlord. - ☐ Code of practice.
-Ask whether your landlord or agent has signed a code of practice, which may give you additional assurance about their conduct and practices.
+You are legally entitled to know the name and address of your landlord. - □ Code of practice.
+Check whether whoever is managing the property is following a code of practice.